diego3g/responsive-native/README.md

 _The lib `react-native-safe-area-context` must be installed._

-## Provider

-### ScreenProvider
+## Wrap the application with the provider

-**responsive-native** provides the `ScreenProvider`, it should be used at the top of your app.
-Then all React child components of the provider will be able to consume the provided data.
+You can import the `ScreenProvider` and wrap the whole App with it then all child components will be able to consume and use the responsive functions.

-#### baseFontSize
+#### Set the `baseFontSize`

-You can still pass `baseFontSize` as a **prop** to the provider.
-This prop corresponds to the value of `1rem`, by default `1rem = 16px`, but depending on your layout, if you use multiple spacing of 5, for example, passing `baseFontSize` as `5` might make development easier.
+ScreenProvider receives a optional `baseFontSize` prop that corresponds to the value of `1rem`.
+By default `1rem = 16px`, but depending on your UI, you would prefer setting this to a different value to provide an easier way to achieve some values in spacings or sizes.

 ```js
 import { ScreenProvider } from 'responsive-native';